MyTurnyet/softwareascraft/content/posts/thoughtsoninterviewing-2.md

 ## The Six Minute Interview

-[Llewellyn Falco][Llewellyn-Falco-GitHub] developed a challenge for gaining knowledge of a candidates ability in a fairly quick way.
-He calls it '[The Six Minute Interview][six-minute-interview]'.
+[Llewellyn Falco][2] developed a challenge for gaining knowledge of a candidates ability in a fairly quick way.
+He calls it '[The Six Minute Interview][3]'.
 I have written several versions of this challenge and added them to my personal GitHub repository.

 This challenge works best online, and usually can be set-up as a fifteen minute screen.
 The main idea is that after six